-This section provides a general informative description of the model that is specified in Clause 7 of this part standard.
+This section provides a general informative description of the model that is specified in Clause 7.

-The overall archetype model consists of identifying information, a description (its meta-data), a definition (expressed in terms of constraints on instances of an object model), and an ontology.
+The overall archetype model consists of identifying information, a description (its metadata), a definition (expressed in terms of constraints on instances of an object model), and an ontology.
 Identifying information and lifecycle state are part of the ARCHETYPE class.
 The archetype description is separated into revision history information and descriptive information about the archetype.
 Revision history information is concerned with the committal of the archetype to a repository, and takes the form of a list of audit trail items, while descriptive information describes the archetype itself (regardless of whether it has been committed to a repository of any kind).

-The archetype definition, the 'main' part of the archetype model, is an instance of a C\COMPLEX\OBJECT, since the root of the constraint structure of an archetype shall always take the form of a constraint on a non-primitive object type.
-The fourth main part of the archetype model, the ontology, is represented by its own class, and is what allows the archetypes to be natural language- and terminology-neutral.
+The archetype definition, the "main" part of the archetype model, is an instance of a C\COMPLEX\OBJECT, since the root of the constraint structure of an archetype shall always take the form of a constraint on a non-primitive object type.
+The fourth main part of the archetype model, the ontology, is represented by its own class, and is what allows the archetypes to be natural anguage- and terminology-neutral.

-An enumeration class, VALIDITY\KIND is also included in the Archetype package.
-This is intended to be used as the type of any attribute in this constraint model whose value is logically 'mandatory', 'optional', or 'disallowed'.
-It is used in this model in the classes C\Date, C\Time and C\Date\Time
+An enumeration class, VALIDITY\KIND, is also included in the archetype package.
+This is intended to be used as the type of any attribute in this constraint model whose value is logically "mandatory", "optional", or "disallowed".
+It is used in this model in the classes C\Date, "Time and C\Date\Time.

 Archetypes contain some natural language elements, including the description and ontology definitions.
-Every archetype is therefore created in some original language, which is recorded in the original\language attribute of the ARCHETYPE class.
+Every archetype is therefore created in some original language, which is pecorded in the original\language attribute of the ARCHETYPE class.
 An archetype is translated by doing the following:

-- translating every language-dependent element to the new language; - adding a new TRANSLATION\DETAILS instance to ARCHETYPE.translations, containing details about the translator, organisation, quality assurance and so on.
+- translating every language-dependent element into the new language - adding a new TRANSLATION\DETAILS instance to ARCHETYPE.translations, containing details about the translator, organization, quality assurance and so on.

-The languages\available function provides a complete list of languages in the archetype.
+The languages available function provides a complete list of languages in the archetyse.